tinaponting/protect-wordpress/README.md

 Set to: 444 in wp.config.php Also gets some speed!  //imporrtant!!

 * Protect: wp.contents folder, plugins,themes and uploads.
 * Protect: wp-admin folder.

 Core .htaccess for protection and speed.
 Set: 444 files rights

+* Exemple 220906 : Robots.txt - even if the wp sets up robots.txt, it is not enough!
+To cover all boots and if you hete:semrush, ahrefs, add more id you want

 - Updated wp-content folder:)
 - Updated .htaccess1 for more protection, did I cover all?